 Saffron Walden Town Council has two allotment sites; one at Little Walden Road and the other at Crocus Fields (or Byrds Farm Lane).

-There are 88 plots, 50 at Little Walden Road and 38 at Crocus Fields.
+There are 89 plots, 51 at Little Walden Road and 38 at Crocus Fields.
 There is a waiting list which you can apply to join, and to be eligible you must be a resident of Saffron Walden.
 Whilst there is a waiting list, the Council is always on the lookout for new sites.
 The Town Council works closely with Saffron Walden Allotment and Leisure Gardeners' Association (SWALGA) to ensure that a high standard is attained and that as much assistance is given to the allotment holders.
 Membership of SWALGA can be arranged through the Town Council.
-Allotment rents are currently £52 pa for a full plot and £35 pa for a half plot (including water rates).
-The rent will rise by 5% in 2020/21.
+Allotment rents are currently £54.60 pa for a full plot and £36.75 pa for a half plot (including water rates).
+The rent will rise by 5% in 2021/22.
 It is a requirement that all plot holders must hold public liability insurance.
+This may be obtained through membership of SWALGA or privately.

 To add your name to the waiting list contact [email protected]